In some cases, we earn commissions from affiliate links in our posts.

 - Manhunt – This 1969 series takes place in 1942 in Nazi-occupied France, and Hardy plays Sgt.
 Gratz.
 You can buy it on DVD here, and if you’re REALLY into British TV history, you might enjoy this article with examples of how the show was promoted at the time.

 - Mogul – This oil company drama ran from 1965-1972, and Robert Hardy played the role of Alex Stewart from roughly 1966-1970.
-If you get lucky, you can find a copy here at Amazon, but if they’re sold out they have plenty on Amazon.co.uk.
+If you get lucky, you can find a copy here at Amazon, but if they’re sold out they have it on Amazon.co.uk.
 Either way, you’ll need a region-free DVD player due to regional encoding since it’s an import DVD and not one designed for North American playback.

 - Death of the Heart – A young girl sent to live with her aunt and uncle struggles with a confusing love affair.
 Hardy plays Major Brutt, but also keep an eye out for Patricia Hodge (who would later play Penny on Miranda), Miranda Richardson (of Mapp & Lucia, also earned 2 Oscar nominations), and Sophie Thompson (Sheila from Detectorists).